Promoting Nancy’s photography and educating the public about nature, photography, and God

 Illustration of roof poles with rafter hardware attached

-Figure 1: How we store our Rafter Base Poles (from Page 3 of the “Trimline Canopy 10′ x 10′ Instructions for Assembly”)
+Figure 1: This is how we store our Rafter Base Poles.
+(From Page 3 of the “Trimline Canopy 10′ x 10′ Instructions for Assembly”)

 • The rafter base poles have rafter base joints and corner joints attached, as shown in Figure 1 above.